MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/cluster.md

 - Total cluster input/output operations/second (IOPS)
 - Average cluster latency in milliseconds
 - Azure Stack HCI registration
-- Arc-enabled statuses
+- Arc-enabled servers

 ## Change storage settings

-There are currently two storage settings that can assist customers with server memory and Storage Spaces Direct options.
+There are currently two storage settings that can be applied to your cluster.
 To access these components, follow the steps below:

 1. In Windows Admin Center, select **Cluster Manager** from the top drop-down arrow.